sred9/casper-demo/src/content/welcome.md

 The main thing you'll want to read about next is probably: the Ghost editor.
 This is where the good stuff happens.

 > By the way, once you're done reading, you can simply delete the default **Ghost** user from your team to remove all of these introductory posts!

+### The editor
+The entire platform can be modified and customised to suit your needs.
+It's very powerful, but does require some knowledge of code.
+Ghost is not necessarily a good platform for beginners or people who just want a simple personal blog.

+# Next
+The entire platform can be modified and customised to suit your needs.
+It's very powerful, but does require some knowledge of code.
+Ghost is not necessarily a good platform for beginners or people who just want a simple personal blog.